A Latency-Constrained, Gated Recurrent Unit (GRU) Implementation in the Versal AI Engine: Model Implementation

 \textbf{2.
 Row-wise Streams:} This method addresses the limitations of the column-wise cascade by transposing the computation.
 Instead of performing the MAC operation along the columns, we now accumulate across the rows of the matrix.
-In this configuration, each tile Multiply Accumulates across an entire row, progressing through the columns at a rate determined by the vector-lane width.
-This approach accelerates traversal through the matrix but requires the complete input (or hidden-state) vector to be streamed to all participating tiles, rather than partitioned into smaller segments.
+In this configuration, each tile MACs across an entire matrix row, progressing through the columns at a width determined by the vector lane widthas shown in Figure~\ref{fig:mult}.
+This approach accelerates traversal through the matrix but requires thewhole vector to be streamed to all participating tiles, rather than partitioned into smaller segments.
 In hindsight, this introduces certain inefficiencies in data movement since we cannot stream fast enough to exploit the best possible pipeline frequency of a tile.
 Thankfully, this limitation applies only for the first rows computed in a tile.
 All next rows can benefit by the vector being kept in memory and now we are only limited by how fast we can load from memory.
 To distribute the full vector efficiently, we exploit the streaming interface’s capability to broadcast the same data stream from a single interface tile to multiple destinations.
 With this broadcast mechanism incurs a latency penalty.

-In operation, once an entire row has been processed, the resulting vector elements must be summed to produce a single scalar element of the output vector corresponding to that row.
-This strategy allows using streams to move only one 32b number and for extensive utilization of AI Engine resources, enabling multiple rows to be processed concurrently and improving latency through parallelization.
-Furthermore, it introduces the possibility of a “row reuse” factor, wherein each tile computes several consecutive rows, enhancing overall compute density and reducing idle cycles.
+A data flow of three AIE tiles, as shown at Figure~\ref{fig:temp_gru} was used as template for the matrix vector multiplications of the Update and Reset gates.
+An AI Tile performs the \( \mathbf{W_{row}} \cdot x \) while another computes \( \mathbf{U_{row}} \cdot h \).
+A third tile accepts the dot product results, adds the bias, incorporates an ID to the packet and either sends it to the PL or applies a LUT for the activation function.
+Specialized \(\tilde{H}_t\) AIE kernels are needed to interface with the R gate.
+This strategy allows for extensive utilization of AIE resources, enabling multiple matrix rows to be processed concurrently and using streams to move only one 32b numbers.
+Furthermore, it introduces the possibility of a “row reuse” factor, wherein each tile computes several consecutive rows.
+Using the template above the following formula calculates the AI tiles used for a single GRU layer: \( 3 \times HIDDEN \times 3 + 1 \).
+It corresponds to three AI tiles, for every hidden state dimension, for three gates, plus one AI Tile for the New Hidden State Gate (\(H_t\)).
+In case of GRU AIE architecture another three kernels are added as aggregators.

-\textbf{Aggregation of Partial Results.}
+\textbf{Aggregation of Partial Results}